miracleoyl/miracleoyl.github.io/README.md

 NOTE:
 Each change should be made in local and use hexo deploy to push to remote github server.
+All the resources which not belong to blog should be put under 'source' folder as well to avoid deletion

 Folders not belong to hexo blog:
 1. Shell scripts: used to store shell scripts